 - Extreme tiredness or less energy almost every day

 - Moving or speaking so slowly that other people could have noticed

 - Or the opposite - being so fidgety or restless that you have been moving around a lot more than usual

 - Frequent thoughts of death or of hurting yourself

 - Unmanageable, constant mood swings from anxiety to sadness

 “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary.” – Fred Rogers

 Several of these questions can also represent side effects of your cancer treatment, so it is truly important that if you are unsure whether you are sad or truly depressed, you should talk to your cancer care team.
 Together you can sort out if what you're feeling is true clinical depression or overwhelming stress related to your diagnosis.
 It is a hard conversation but it is crucial that you are your own advocate and put your mental and emotional health on par with your physical well being.
-The next blog will delve deeper into ways of managing your mental and emotional health as it relates to cancer.
 Having a support group of people such as family members or friends who care and are available for you is one way to deal with the emotional distress and upheaval that comes with a cancer diagnosis.

 Reason to hope: New research reveals insights about risk factors for depression and shows a link between an inflammatory molecule in the blood and a person's likelihood of depressive symptoms.
 The levels of GlycA, an inflammatory molecule that's not routinely tested for inpatients, correlate with the severity of depressive symptoms.
 This can help with screening efforts as well as targeted therapeutic research.
 The Journal of Clinical Psychiatry, 2020; 82 (1) DOI: 10.4088/JCP.20m13245